stougeiro/sourcerer-router/README.md

     Router::listen();
 ```

-By default, this method receives the URI of the route not found as a parameter.
+By default, this method makes the URI of the route not found available as a parameter.

 ```php
 <?php